afair/email_address/README.md

     miles.o'brien@ncc-1701-d.ufp

-* *Relaxed* - A less strict form of Conventional, same character set, must begin and end with an apha-numeric character, but order within is not enforced.
+* *Relaxed* - A less strict form of Conventional, same character set, must begin and end with an alpha-numeric character, but order within is not enforced.

     aasdf-34-.z@example.com